Saturday, June 13, 2026

 I want new Anime Fans, or even long time ones who've remained very limited in what they've seen, to watch more and expand their horizons.
 But in my opinion talking down to those people, calling them culturally illiterate or tourists or LARPers is counterproductive, you're just making them hate the culture and pushing them away.
 Politely recommend them shows similar to what they already like, or from the same creators, and/or what your personal favorites are, but let them take their time.

-There are two Genre of Anime in particular whose fandoms have a tendency to get really angry about anyone saying anything about them if what they've seen is still only a few of the most well known shows.
+There are two Genres of Anime in particular whose fandoms have a tendency to get really angry about anyone saying anything about them if what they've seen is still only a few of the most well known shows.
 Mecha and Magical Girls.
-As someone who is a fan of both genre, with more then mere entry level familiarity with both, I also find this troubling.
+As someone who is an enjoyer of both genres, with more then mere entry level familiarity with both, I also find this troubling.

 Yes it's annoying when people talk like experts on something they have a small sample size of.
 But being factually mistaken on on the history of a genre of fiction is not the worst thing in the world.